victoredison/AWS/README.md

-AWS.png is a picture illustrating the key services of AWS.
+AWS.png is a Xmind picture illustrating the key services of AWS.